WORKING TO SET YOU FREE

 Q: WHO CAN DRIVE USING THE SYSTEM?

 A: PARAPLEGICS, AMPUTEES, AND PERSONS WITH FULL KNEE REPLACEMENTS ARE THE PRIMARY USERS OF THE SYSTEM.
-IN ADDITION, CERTAIN LOW LEVEL QUADRAPLEGICS, AND PERSONS WITH NEUROMUSCULAR DISEASES MAY BE CAPABLE OF USING THE SYSTEM, SUBJECT TO AN EVALUATION.
+IN ADDITION, CERTAIN LOW LEVEL QUADRIPLEGICS, AND PERSONS WITH NEUROMUSCULAR DISEASES MAY BE CAPABLE OF USING THE SYSTEM, SUBJECT TO AN EVALUATION.
 NUMEROUS OPPORTUNITIES ALSO EXIST FOR SALES TO ABLE-BODIED DRIVERS WHO SEEK THE CONVENIENCE OF CLUTCHLESS SHIFTING.

 Q: ON WHAT TYPES OF VEHICLES CAN THE DRIVEMATIC BE INSTALLED?